 Green held up his hands in surrender, laughing softly.
 "Alright, alright!" he yielded.
 "We'll head out as soon as we can get our things together."

 "Excellent!"
 Zelda beamed at that, and moved to give him a fond peck on the cheek.
 "I don't know iwhat/i I'd do without you," she told them all, repeating the process with Red, then Blue, then Vio.
 The latter she grabbed by the forearms and tugged from his seat, to his confusion.
 "You come with me, Vio," she told him.
 "I need to teach you some Sheikah words to get into the Library with."

 Blue rose at that, crossing his arms.
 "Why him?" he complained.

 Vio snorted and rolled his eyes.
 "Blue, do you really want to spend the next half hour studying a foreign language and practicing the correct way to pronounce glottal stops?"
 He asked with a raised eyebrow.
 "You can barely speak fluent Hylian as it is."

 "Why, you little-!"
-Blue lunged at him before Red quickly caught his arm, Green grabbing the other one moments later.
+Blue lunged at him before Red caught his arm, Green grabbing the other one moments later.

-Zelda laughed at that, turning slightly to flick Vio lightly in the head with an index finger.
+Zelda laughed at that, turning to flick Vio lightly in the head with an index finger.
 "Don't lie, Vio," she grinned.
 "There aren't any glottal stops in the Sheikah language."
 As she pulled him behind her she called to Blue over her shoulder, "It's all rolling 'r's and elongated uvular trilling!"